From Post-it Notes To Algorithms: How Automation Is Changing Legal Work

 But, like many routine tasks, document review with human hands is disappearing.

-Nowadays, lawyers at top firms only spend about 4 percent of their time on document review, according to Frank Levy, a longtime MIT labor economist and co-author of the paper "Can Robots Be Lawyers."
+Nowadays, lawyers at top firms only spend about 4 percent of their time on document review, according to Frank Levy, a longtime MIT labor economist and co-author of the paper "Can Robots Be Lawyers?"

 Levy's research found that current technology is replacing roughly 2 percent of a lawyer's total workload each year.
 That might sound small, but Levy insists you need to put it in perspective.